lsh-cloud/Customer-Retention-Intelligence/README.md

 ## Overview

 In this project customer churn, revenue at risk and retention opportunities from the IBM Telco database  are analysed using Power BI.

+## Key Finding

+ - Customers with month-to-month contracts are more likely to churn that when on one year or two year contracts.
+ - Customers who have been with the company for 12 months or less have a churn rate of **47%** compared to customers who have a tenure of greater than 49 months,**9.5%**

 ## Report Pages